vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

         You can also get the new binaries from the source code or the RPM/DEB package.

 - Locate the data files based on the value of the `data_path` parameters in the Storage and Meta configurations, and backup the data files.
 The default paths are `nebula/data/storage` and `nebula/data/meta`.

+  !!! danger
+        The old data will not be automatically backed up during the upgrade.
+You must manually back up the data to avoid data loss.

 - Backup the configuration files.